KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 5. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: There ist no CHANGELOG file.
+8. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-8. Recommendation: There ist no CODE_OF_CONDUCT file.
+9. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ProfileControl by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-ProfileControl)